kerimdzhanov/dotenv-flow/README.md

 #### `.config([options]) => object`

-The main entry point function that parses the contents of your `.env*` files, merges the results and appends to `process.env.*`.
+"dotenv-flow" initialization function (API entry point).

+Allows configuring dotenv-flow programmatically.

-Also, like the original module ([dotenv](https://github.com/motdotla/dotenv)), it returns an `object` with the `parsed` property containing the resulting key/values or the `error` property if the initialization is failed.
+Also, like the original module ([dotenv](https://github.com/motdotla/dotenv)), it returns an `object` with `.parsed` property containing the resulting `varname => values` pairs or `.error` property if the initialization is failed.

 ##### `options.node_env`
 ###### Type: `string`